john-cd/rust_howto/src/about.md

 quality levels as it grows.

-At present the cookbook is focused on the standard library, and on "core", or "foundational", crates—those crates that make up the most common programming tasks, and that the rest of the ecosystem builds off of.
+At present the cookbook is focused on the standard library, and on "core" or "foundational" crates - those crates that make up the most common programming tasks, and that the rest of the ecosystem builds off of.